degutos/k8s-cka/notes/introduction.md

 #### ReplicaSets

 Note:
+- ReplicasSets and and ReplicationController are very similar.
+ReplicasSet is currently used
+- They are usually used for High Availability, load balancing and scaling
 - Very similar to replicationController
 - Replicaset will control the number of pod by using the field selector and matchLabels
 - The field matchLabels should matches with the pod label.
 Example: